sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 Basically, install anaconda for the general ecosystem and use radian-syntax-supported R terminal to run R code.
 Running rmd files need more explanation.
 To be updated at some point.

 Thank you for reading.
+I hope it helps with your Stata workflow, and coding/writing experience!
 Good luck!
-End.